 wHAT WILL YOU EXPERIENCE?

-Everything you need to know before selecting this course
+Everything you need to know before selecting this course: The course is a combination of theory and practical work, currently split approximately 50/50

 Regular homework will be issued and will contain a mixture of both written and practical tasks.